Expensify/App/docs/articles/expensify-classic/workspace-and-domain-settings/Categories.md

 ## Category violations
 Category violations can happen for the following reasons:

 - An employee categorized an expense with a category not included in the workspace's categories.
-This would throw a "category out of workspace" violation
+This would throw a "category out of workspace" violation.
 - If you change your categories importing from an accounting integration, this can cause an old category to still be in use on an open report which would throw a violation on submission.
 Simply reselect a proper category to clear violation.